adam-mathe/adam-mathe.github.io/portfolio/space.md

 ## What are my plans going forward?

-The project is currently on hiatus as Sherwin recently began his first year of university and we no longer have time to work on the project collectively as a group.
+The project is currently on hiatus as my friend recently began his first year of university and we no longer have time to work on the project collectively as a group.

 ## Source Code & Repository